Charlie-ZHIJIE/verilog-problems/docs/Specification.md

 ## 5. Submodule: slicing_crc

-The `slicing_crc` module is provided in `sources/slicing_crc.sv`.
-You must instantiate it correctly.
+The `slicing_crc` module must be implemented by you.
+It performs CRC-32 calculation using the Slicing-by-N algorithm.

 ### 5.1 Interface Summary